The Weighted $L^p$ Minkowski Problem: The Small Mass Regime

 \subsection{Non-symmetric Case}

 In this section, we restrict the number of solutions to drop the assumption of symmetry.
-Recalling that Proposition~\ref{p:uniqueness} yields two solutions to the isotropic equation \eqref{isotropic Monge-Ampere equation}, and \textbf{(S)}$_p$ yields exactly two solutions via Lemma~\ref{l:prop_S_two}, we will take only the ``larger" solution in order to drop symmetry. \begin{lemma} Let $f\in C^\alpha(\sn)$ be such that $\frac{1}{\tau}<f<\tau$ for some positive constant $\tau$.
-Let $p\in\R$ and let $\psi\in C^1((0,\infty))$ be function that is strictly decreasing and satisfies Property~\textbf{(D)}$_p$.
-Suppose $h$ is a function with $\mu([h])\geq\frac{\mu(\rn)}{2}$ that solves \eqref{eq:Monge-Ampere equation_2} for the triple $(f,p,\psi)$.
+Recalling that Proposition~\ref{p:uniqueness} yields two solutions to the isotropic equation \eqref{isotropic Monge-Ampere equation}, and \textbf{(S)}$_p$ yields exactly two solutions via Lemma~\ref{l:prop_S_two}, we will take only the ``larger" solution in order to drop symmetry. \begin{lemma} Let $n\in \mathbb N, p\in\R$ and let $\psi\in C^1(\R_+\setminus\{0\})$ be a function that is strictly decreasing and satisfies Property~\textbf{(D)}$_p$, such that $\int_0^\infty\psi(t)t^{n-1}dt<\infty.$ Normalize $\psi$ so that the rotationally invariant measure $\mu$ on $\R^n$ with density $\psi(|\cdot|)$ is probability.